influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/payloadField.md

 # events.v1alpha1.payloadField

-PayloadField binds a value at path within the event payload against a name.
+"PayloadField binds a value at path within the event payload against a name."

 ## Index